-Intellectual Property activities shall be under the general cognizance of an institutional Intellectual Property Committee.
-This Committee shall be appointed by the President after consultation with the Faculty Executive Board, as follows: one representative shall be selected from the Office of Business and Finance, one representative shall be selected from the Office of Legal Affairs; one representative shall be selected from the Georgia Tech Research Corporation: one or more faculty representative(s) shall be selected from each of the colleges so that there is a adequate representation of specialized areas such as but not limited to Software, instructional materials, or inventions; one or more representative(s) from the Georgia Tech Research Institute; and one representative shall be selected from the student body.
-As appropriate, a representative that is knowledgeable on state and federal regulations will be included in the committee.
-The President shall appoint the Chair of the Committee.
-Committee appointments will be for three (3) years.
-Provided, however, that of the original members of the Committee, three shall be appointed for a term of one (1) year, three shall be appointed for a term of two (2) years, and the remainder shall be appointed for a term of three (3) years; the student representative shall be appointed for a term of three years or until he or she graduates, whichever comes first.
-Members of the Committee may be appointed to serve successive terms.
-In the event any seat on the Committee is vacated prior to expiration of the normal term, the Chair may appoint a successor to fill the unexpired term of the seat vacated.
+Intellectual Property activities shall be under the general cognizance of the Executive Vice President for Research (EVPR) and administered by the General Manager of GTRC.
+An Intellectual Property Advisory Committee will be appointed by the EVPR after consultation with the Faculty Executive Board of the Institute.
+The IP Advisory Committee will be constituted as follows: one representative shall be selected from the Office of Administration and Finance, one representative shall be selected from the Office of Legal Affairs; one representative shall be selected from the Georgia Tech Research Corporation; and one or more faculty representative(s) shall be selected from each of the colleges so that there is an adequate representation of specialized areas such as but not limited to software, instructional materials, translational research, and inventions; and one representative shall be selected from the student body.
+The EVPR shall appoint the Chair of the Committee to serve as needed.

-The role of the Intellectual Property Committee is to:
+The role of the IP Advisory Committee is to:

-- (a) Advise the President on policy matters relating to Intellectual Property; - (b) Propose amendments considered necessary to the Intellectual Property policy; - (c) Arbitrate disputes; and - (d) Approve any deviations from this policy.
+- 1. Advise the EVPR and General Manager of GTRC on policy matters relating to Intellectual Property; - 2.
+Propose amendments considered necessary to the Intellectual Property Policy; - 3.
+Advise on settlement of disputes; and - 4.
+Advise on deviations from this policy.